marcodpt/json-schema-bootstrap/README.md

       the input value (in case `submit` is `null` it is a read only output).

 ## TODO
- - change to on input event to deal with autofill
  - extend card to support data